seohyeonlee2020/seohyeonlee2020/README.md

 ### What I'm working on

  - 🌱 FarmAI: Building a climate-smart farming advice chatbot that runs offline
- - 🔥 Naver Boostcamp AI Tech: Brushing up on machine learning skills and the math behind it

 ### Projects & Achievements